jackledead/jackledead_infected/README.md

 It started small - isolated cases of a new rabies strain.
 But it quickly spiraled out of control.

 Mysterious mercenaries invaded the USA and the disease arrived with them.
 The president issued a draft and declared martial law but it wasn't enough.
 Florida and Hawaii were the first to fall.
 Then Washington DC.
 Then Montreal.
+It all happened so fast.

 The infected weren't just mad - they were cannibals, eating anything living or dead.
 First came the chaos as victims turned overnight.
 Then the inevitable societal collapse.

 Though strangely some seemed less afflicted by the effects of the infection.
 Whether by genetic immunity or viral suppresant drugs, it didn't affect everyone equally.

 Now, months later, you're one of the last untouched by the Infection, through immunity or luck.
 You've seen devolution and adaptation in the infected.
 Some wither and starve, while others become primal alphas.
 Does any semblance of civilization remain?
 Will you cling to your morality, or descend into savagery like the infected around you?

 How far are you willing to go to survive?
 </details>

 ## Latest Update Picture